• Skip to primary navigation

 About the Griffin

 The Griffin Museum of Photography is a nonprofit organization dedicated solely to the art of photography.
 Through our many exhibitions, programs and lectures, we strive to encourage a broader understanding and appreciation of the visual, emotional and social impact of photographic art.
-As an institution, we are committed to insuring that our mindset, our practice, our outreach, our programming and our exhibitions set a framework with priorities for building programs and exhibitions that consider diversity, equity, accessibility, and inclusion through our mission that is centered around the photograph.
+As an institution, we are committed to ensuring that our mindset, practice, outreach, programming and exhibitions set priorities for building programs and exhibitions that consider diversity, equity, accessibility, and inclusion through our mission that is centered around the photograph.

 At the Griffin Museum, you will find exhibitions from well-known photographers to those emerging on the scene that explore important themes and thought-provoking ideas.
 All of our exhibitions and programs are designed to encourage the passionate exploration of the art of photography.
-We are considered an epicenter for photography and have a reputation as a “taste maker” for an international photographic community.
+We are considered an epicenter for photography and have a reputation as a leader and pacesetter for an international photographic community.

 There are five components we consider to gauge our effectiveness as museum.
 We acknowledge that as art museum professionals, we at the Griffin Museum: